Skip to main content

 4 mentions Positive Neutral Negative

-The game demonstrates excellent optimization on Nobara Linux, delivering a stable, locked 120 fps with smooth 8.3 ms frame pacing and no micro-stuttering.
-However, despite this technical performance, the gameplay experience is negatively affected by persistent balance, tracking, and audio-visual issues.
+The game demonstrates excellent optimization on Nobara Linux, delivering stable, locked 120 FPS with flawless frame pacing and no micro-stuttering.
+However, despite the strong performance, underlying software issues such as balance, tracking, and audio-visual bugs detract from the overall experience.

 • “While the game runs flawlessly on Nobara Linux and delivers a locked 120 fps performance profile, the actual software code remains riddled with balance and tracking issues.”